pleayo/covid/narratives/covid_AusNZ.md

 * Wash your hands "like you just chopped a jalapeno and have to change a contact lens."
 * Stay home as much as possible -- especially  if you are sick; be prepared with extra supplies in case you need to self-quarantine.
 * If you are an employer, encourage your employees to work from home wherever possible.
+* Use the official COVID-19 tracking & tracing App

 #### ...as an official
 * Make testing free and broadly available.